Ransomware Special Robots: A Boon For Cybercriminals

 Security researchers at IOActive have successfully tested an attack on the NAO robot, manufactured by Softbank, and infected it with a Ransomware.
 Not lacking in humor, the team programmed the malware so that the robot starts to stop working, insults the township and asks to be fed with bitcoin to resume its task!

 According to the researchers, this attack, made possible by hacking the WiFi network that sends commands to NAO, would have had the same effects on the Pepper robot.
-"If a team hack WiFi, the attack can come from a computer or other terminal connected to the Internet.
+"If a team hack a WiFi pin code, the attack can come from a computer or other terminal connected to the Internet.
 Thus, a computer is hacked and from there, the robot can be hacked because it is in the same network as the compromised computer "details César Cerrudo, technology director of IOActive Labs.

 Inactive robot loses money every second.And, amusing as it is, this attack shows with brilliance the defects of security of these new tools.
 The worry is that the activity of a company may depend on that of its robots, a boon for hackers.